er1c-zh/vivi/design.md

 ## TODO

-- [ ] ensure  that the output is converted  to input and executed in the terminal
+- [ x ] ensure  that the output is converted  to input and executed in the terminal